iivvaannxx/isolated/COOPERATIVE.md

 <p></p>

 In the cooperative version, players must play on the same screen.
-The game is designed to be played with two players, it is not possible to play alone.
+The game is designed to be played with two players, it is not possible to play alone (unless you control both characters).
 The goal of this version is to reach the end of the level by working together, as they will need to help each other to overcome obstacles.
 At the end of the level, players will need to confront each other in a final battle to determine the winner.

 ## 📖 Table of Contents